Merconix/Megumeme/README.md

 # Megumeme
 An anime themed discord bot with commands of various types.
 Designed for personal use but can be configured to run on multiple servers at once.

+This is a personal project, as such commenting is a bit subpar and will improve over time.

 Coded in Node.js using the Discord.js module.

 ## If you plan to host this personally: